2026 SCHEDULE

 • Children are very welcome to enter any classes.

-• All entries for SECTIONS A&B must have been grown by the exhibitor.
-Entries in SECTION A&B are encouraged from individuals, households and groups (where grown as a group endeavour).
-Entries in sections C-F should be from an individual or household.
+• Entries in SECTION A & B are encouraged from individuals, households and groups (where grown as a group endeavour). • Entries in sections C-H should be from an individual or household.

 2. STAGING